njdart/Minority-Report/docs/kinectInterface.md

 This document specifies the protocol by which the KinectClient application shall communicate with the Minority Report server application.

+(I wrote most of this way too formally pls ignore)

 ## Overview

 The data required from the Kinect sensor during normal operation is currently